top of page

 2018 – Puts Autobiography in Audiobook format

-2019Invited to Ogbomoso, Nigeria to conduct the Induction Ceremony and deliver the Inaugural Address for the first Indigenous President of Ladoke Akintola University of Technology (LAUTECH) who was a student in his laboratory at Howard University in 1985
+2019 – Makes fourth trip to Africa: Invited to Ogbomoso, Nigeria to conduct the Induction Ceremony and deliver the Inaugural Address for the first Indigenous President of Ladoke Akintola University of Technology (LAUTECH) who was a graduate student in his laboratory at Howard University in 1985

 Awards – Recipient of many awards • Academic Scholarship to Saint Augustine's University • National Aeronautic and Space Administration (NASA) Fellowship to Howard University • Howard University Terminal Fellowship • United Negro College Fund (UNCF) Distinguished HBCU Alumni • Howard University Distinguished Ph.D.
-Alumnus in Chemistry • Saint Augustine's University Distinguished Alumni • Garner Consolidated High School Distinguished Alumni • Lawrence Livermore National Laboratory (LLNL) Diversity Award • Emerald Honors Educational Leadership Award from Science Spectrum Magazine • 21st Century Trailblazer: Jackson, MS City Council • Heart for Men Award from Mt.
+Alumnus in Chemistry • Saint Augustine's University Distinguished Alumni • Garner Consolidated High School Distinguished Alumni • Lawrence Livermore National Laboratory (LLNL) Diversity Award • Emerald Honors Educational Leadership Award from Science Spectrum Magazine • 21st Century Trailblazer, Jackson, MS City Council • Heart for Men Award, Mt.
 Calvary Baptist Church • Member of Alpha Phi Alpha fraternity

 A native of Garner, North Carolina, Dr. Shepard now enjoys life moving between Maryland and North Carolina.
 He and his wife Alzonia are the proud parents of three adult children and three grandchildren.